 Fort Moultrie (Fort Sumter National Monument) Information

 Fort Moultrie of South Carolina was named after William Moultrie, who was the commander at the yet to be finished fort when the British attacked in 1776.
 The fort was made of soft palmetto logs that helped absorb most of the damage from British warships.
 After nine hours of battle, the British gave up and retreated.

 Fort Moultrie eventually became disused and became a part of the larger Fort Sumter.
-Now when visitors come to Fort Moultrie, it is mostly Fort Sumter National Monument that they are visiting
+When visitors go to Fort Moultrie today, it is mostly Fort Sumter National Monument.

-There is a long and interesting history in Fort Moultrie as it was built and rebuilt numerous times before becoming part of Fort Sumter.
+There is a long and interesting history with Fort Moultrie, as it was constructed and rebuilt multiple times before becoming part of Fort Sumter.